Clipperton Island: 20th century

-Mexican colonization (1905–1917)
+Mexican colonisation (1905–1917)

 In 1905, the Mexican government renegotiated its agreement with the British Pacific Islands Company, establishing a military garrison on the island a year later and erecting a lighthouse under the orders of Mexican President Porfirio Díaz.
 Captain Ramón Arnaud was appointed governor of Clipperton.
 At first he was reluctant to accept the post, believing it amounted to exile from Mexico, but he relented after being told that Díaz had personally chosen him to protect Mexico's interests in the international conflict with France.
-It was also noted that because Arnaud spoke English, French, and Spanish, he would be well equipped to help protect Mexico's sovereignty over the territory.
+It was also noted that because Arnaud spoke English and French he would be well-equipped to help protect Mexico's sovereignty over the territory.
 He arrived on Clipperton as governor later that year.

 By 1914 around 100 men, women, and children lived on the island, resupplied every two months by a ship from Acapulco.
 With the escalation of fighting in the Mexican Revolution, regular resupply visits ceased, and the inhabitants were left to their own devices.
 On 28 February 1914, the schooner Nokomis wrecked on Clipperton; with a still seaworthy lifeboat, four members of the crew volunteered to row to Acapulco for help.
 The arrived months later to rescue the crew.
 While there, the captain offered to transport the survivors of the colony back to Acapulco; Arnaud refused as he believed a supply ship would soon arrive.